 Welcome to my personal homepage!
-I am currently working as an assistant professor in the Future Everyday group of the department of Industrial Design of TU Eindhoven.
+I am currently working as an assistant professor in the Computational Design Systems cluster of the department of Industrial Design of TU Eindhoven.
 My focus is on AI-driven interaction between automated vehicles, people inside of automated vehicles and other road users.

 Before starting my PhD on human factors, I was doing something completely different.
 I concluded Erasmus Mundus Double MSc in Dependable Software Systems with double distinction at the University of St Andrews (Scotland) and Maynooth University (Ireland) in 2014.
 I wrote two dissertations within this degree where I evaluated the implications of porting a strongly-encapsulated programming language Insense to multi-core systems and the impact of the cache on multi-threaded data-sharing applications.
 I enrolled in the BSc course in Computer Science at the National University of “Kyiv-Mohyla Academy” (Ukraine).
 After the 1st year of the course, I decided to experience international mobility and transferred to a BEng programme in Information Technology at Mikkeli University of Technology (Finland).
 I concluded the degree in 2012, specialising in Software Engineering.
 In my thesis, I focused on the development of a customisable multitenant web form for the bioenergy sector.
 After my MSc, I decided to switch my research focus and enrolled in the PhD project on automated driving, as I was looking for a more hands-on area that has a direct impact on our world and great potential to save millions of people.